composor/composi/README.md

 Composi is a framework for creating desktop and mobile apps.
 With Composi you can create a dynamic website with reactive components, a progressive web app, or a hybrid app for mobile app stores.
 Visit the [website](https://composor.github.io).

 Composi is small.
 The core is only 3KB gzipped.
 It therefore loads fast.
-Its virtual dom updates components efficiently and quickly.
+Its virtual DOM updates components efficiently and quickly.

 Components can be stateless or stateful.
 Stateful components are reactive.
 When you change a component's state, that triggers the component's render function.
-That in turn creates a new virtual dom based on the data changes.
+That in turn creates a new virtual DOM based on the data changes.
 It then patches the DOM to match the changes.
 If there are no changes, nothing will happen.

 A component's markup is written with JSX.
 This means you can create custom tags to organize your component's template.
 You can also pass props to a component tag.
 If you prefer, you can instead use the `h` function to define the component's markup with hyperscript.
 Actually, at render time the JSX is converted to this as well.